DHI/react-components/packages/icons/docs/CONTRIBUTING.md

 * [x] The component implements an element of the [DHI Design Guidelines](https://www.figma.com/file/pSfX5GNsa6xhKGbi3DWQtn/DHI-Official-Guidelines) or is otherwise generic enough in functionality and close enough to the DHI CVI that it is likely to find reuse in other projects.
 * [x] The component needs to be reviewed by at least one of the maintainers.

-## Component structure guidelines

-The structure, style and conventions of a component should generally be as consistent as possible.
-Some aspects are enforced by the ESLint configuration, but not all.
-It may therefore be a good idea to take a look at the existing icons and follow what's established there.

-When adding an icon, make sure that:
-* [x] You only add `.svg` icons in the `src` folder.
-* [x] That the file names are written in `kebab-case` and the SVG is `40px x 40px` in size.

 ## Pull Requests (PR)